What Motion Sensors Work w/ the LYNX Touch L7000?

 When it comes to choosing a motion detecting sensor for an L7000, you have many options available.
 The best one really depends on your unique needs.The standard go-to motion sensor is the Honeywell 5800PIR-RES.
 This a good motion sensor for residential use.
 It offers a modest detection area of 40 feet by 35 feet when mounted at a height between 6.5 feet and 7.5 feet.
 It also supports pet immunity for small animals weighing up to 80 pounds.
 This is a good all-around motion sensor if you just want something simple without any advanced or fancy features.

 If you want a very similar motion sensor with a few extra features, the Honeywell 5800PIR is a good option.
 This motion sensor has the same coverage area and pet immunity features as the 5800PIR-RES.
 However, the 5800PIR adds a tamper cover to alert the system if someone tries to open or disable the sensor.
-You must program a separate zone using Loop 4 to use this feature.
 The 5800PIR also provides a low-temperature sensor that is set up with the system by programming the device as Loop Number 3.

 If you need something a little stronger, the Honeywell 5800PIR-COM is specifically designed for commercial use.
 Its default coverage area is 80 feet by 60 feet.
 But you can swap out the standard lens with the included long-range lens to achieve a coverage area of 100 feet by 20 feet.
 This is perfect for long, narrow areas like hallways or corridors.
-The sensor has four (4) programmable loops.
+The sensor has three (3) programmable loops.
 The first two (Loop 1 & Loop 2) are for low and high motion detection sensitivity respectively.
 Loop 3 is for low-temperature detection.
-Loop 4 is for tamper detection.
+The sensor also offers a tamper cover.

 If you need a motion sensor for outdoor use, then you will want the Honeywell 5800PIR-OD.
 This motion sensor features a protective exterior (IP54 rating) to keep it functioning in environments that feature heavy wind, rain, dust and sunlight.
 The sensor will work in environments ranging from -4° Fahrenheit to 122° Fahrenheit.
 The maximum coverage area is 40 feet by 40 feet.
 You can adjust sensitivity for the Honeywell 5800PIR-OD by increasing or decreasing the pulse count.